pygeode/pygeode.github.io/_sources/axes.txt

 If you think your axis will be useful to others, please let us know, and we may include it in future versions.

+Aspects of customizing an axis:

+  * Defining its name
+  * Customize how values are formatted as strings
+  * Customize how strings are parsed into values
+  * Customize matplotlib formatting and tick positioning
+  * Customize CF-metadata encoding and decoding

 .. toctree::
   :hidden: